Freya-Tenebrae/Cub3D/README.md

 Witch's escape is an advenced version of cub3D, textures depend on map and some texture are animated.
 Movement depend on time and not on processor speed.
-Exit, pickup (and entities if i take the time to code them) are present and you can interact with them.
+Exit, pickup and "ennemies" are present and you can interact with them.

-Possible upgrade : add ATH, timer and score, ...
+There is a system of multiple maps, life, spell slot that regen with time and an ath.

 #### Compilation